ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 service helloWorld on secureHelloWorldEp {
 // ....
 ```

+_Note: It is a must to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data._

 Also, the `authHandlers` can be configured for advanced use cases as follows: